freakydude/klipper-serial-btt/README.md

   ln -sf ~/klipper-serial-btt/fd-macros-example.cfg ~/printer_data/config/
   ```

-- Open `printer.cfg` and include the copied files from `fd-macros` folder.
+- Open `printer.cfg` and include the linked files from `fd-macros` folder.

 - To start and adapting to your needs, also include (or copy and include) the `fd-macros-example.cfg` file.